 {222}

-are found but in few hearts; but they are none the less subject to those who set them up.|
+are found but in few hearts; but they are none the less subject to those who set them up¦.

 Mr. Merle declares, it is true, that he glories in belonging to the Reformed Church.
 To which?
 Where is this reformed church?
 I ask with a deep feeling of grief (for whatever may be the attacks of our adversaries, the state of the Church and the actual result of the beautiful testimony of the sixteenth century, or rather of the faithlessness of man with respect to that testimony, have been for me a lesson learned with tears and in profound anguish).